PranavRudra/CMSC216/Chapter16Reek.md

     div_t div(int numerator, int denominator);

-    // returns a div_int struct with two fields: quot and rem
+    // returns a div_t struct with two fields: quot and rem
     // quot represents quotient of the division
     // rem represents remainder of the division
 ```